warlock7/js-starter/README.md

 # js-starter

-js-starter files is a starter setup with eslint, prettier, git commitlint, babel and webpack configs.
+js-starter is a starter setup with eslint, prettier, git commitlint, babel and webpack configs.

 # Contributing